Clyfford Still, Color Field Painting, And Abstract Expressionism

 One theme that runs through Clyfford Stills’s work is a small line.
 He called it a lifeline.

-When he was young, his father dug a well on their farm to see if there was water; he dropped the young Clyfford Stills down the well hanging him by his ankles with a rope.
+When he was young, his father dug a well on their farm to see if there was water; he dropped the young Clyfford Stills down the well, hanging him by his ankles with a rope.

 In many of Clyfford Still’s paintings, you will see small lines that may go up and down or around the canvas – they all refer to this line or what he called the lifeline.
 Clyfford Still felt that Barnett Newman copied him after seeing some of Still’s work and also started using a line on his canvases.

-Many people who look at Still’s paintings may mistake them as being simple, but in reality, they are very complex works of art that are layered upon layer.
+Many people who look at Still’s paintings may mistake them as simple, but in reality, they are very complex works of art that are layered upon layers.
 Some areas are thick, and other areas are thin.
 It is all part of his painting technique and our experience with the canvas.

 In speaking of this, Clyfford Still said: